davadinata/theo-dava/public/me/index.md

 I also run reality 🏃 (just capping, mate) — but for some reason, I keep getting stuck at 5 km (maybe one day I’ll break that wall).
 <br>

-{{< admonition quote "Quote" false >}} For me, tech isn’t just about code — it’s about connecting ideas, people, and possibilities.
+{{< admonition quote "Quote" false >}} For me, tech isn’t just about code — it's about connecting ideas, people, and possibilities.
 And this little corner of the web is where I share a bit of that journey.
 {{< /admonition >}}
  😉 Wanna connect? → [Say Hi 👋](#linkedin.com)